dmidlo/histdata.com-tools/README.md

 options.end_yearmonth = "now"
 options.cpu_utilization = 100
 ```

+- To submit the same automation request to the sidecar, also set
+  `options.use_sidecar = True`.
+Use `options.sidecar_start = True` when the
+  automation should start a missing sidecar, and set
+  `options.sidecar_wait_result = False` when the caller only needs job
+  metadata.

 - when a behavior flag is included, `histdatacom` assumes it is being used for `CLI` automation **exclusively** and does **not** provide a return value.